 About the fellowship

-Our one-year Plastic Surgery Hand Fellowship is one of only a few hand surgery fellowships in the country that truly integrates both Orthopedic and Plastic Surgery approaches to the diagnosis and treatment of upper extremity problems.
+Our one-year combined Plastic and Orthopaedic Surgery Hand Fellowship is one of only a few hand surgery fellowships in the country that truly integrates both Orthopaedic and Plastic Surgery approaches to the diagnosis and treatment of upper extremity problems.
 The fellowship has been in existence since 1995 and is accredited by the ACGME.

 It is important that you apply as early as possible for the processing of your application.
 The deadline for applications is December 1.
 Interviews will take place in Portland, Oregon in March.
 Candidates will match with the National Resident Matching Program (NRMP).